GitBib/pymkv2/README.md

 recommended to add it to your $PATH variable but a different path can be manually specified. mkvmerge can be found and downloaded from [here](https://mkvtoolnix.download/downloads.html) or from most package managers.

+To install pymkv from PyPI, use the following command:

+    $ pip install pymkv2

 You can also clone the repo and run the following command in the project root to install the source code as editable:

     $ pip install -e .